 Most of the time, the digital devices, such as mobile phone or camera, will have limited storage space.
 Therefore, most of you will be using memory cards or secure digital (SD) cards for additional storage, especially to store items that require high amount of spaces, such as photos and videos.
 So, what happens to the data in your memory or SD card when you lose your device?
 Anyone can remove the memory card from a digital device and use it in another digital device.
 When others have access to your data, such as photos or videos, they can misuse the data by uploading your photos in third-party websites or sharing your confidential information in public websites without even you being aware of it.
 Such malpractices are on rise and many instances are reported on a daily basis.
-However, you can protect your data by securing using a SD card.
+However, you can protect SD card with password and encryption.
 Let us see how to do it.
-SD is a non-volatile memory card format developed by the SD Card Association (SDA) for using in mobile devices.

 SD includes three card types available in various capacities, which are